ericcornelissen/shescape/CONTRIBUTING.md

 ## Fuzzing

 Additionally, we support [fuzz testing] using [jsfuzz].
-All fuzz logic goes into the `test/` folder and use the naming convention `[FILENAME].fuzz.js`.
-You can start fuzzing using the command `npm run fuzz`, which runs `index.fuzz.js` by default.
+All fuzz logic goes into the `test/` folder and use the naming convention `[FILENAME].fuzz.cjs`.
+Note that fuzz logic is written in CommonJS style as opposed to the rest of the project.

+You can start fuzzing using the command `npm run fuzz`, which runs `index.fuzz.cjs` by default.
 If you improve or add to the fuzz code, please share your improvements.

-When you finished fuzzing you can use `npm run fuzz:coverage` to get a coverage report of the fuzzing session.

 [assert package]: https://nodejs.org/api/assert.html
 [bug report]: https://github.com/ericcornelissen/shescape/issues/new?labels=bug&template=bug_report.md